Integrated Spatial Plan for Environmental and Socio Economic Resilience, Khorog, Tajikistan

 UN-Habitat has partnered with the Aga Khan Agency for Habitat (AKAH) and the government of Tajikistan, through the Aga Khan Development Network (AKDN), to undertake the ‘Integrated Spatial Plan for Environmental and Socio-Economic Resilience’ in Khorog Tajikistan.
 UN-Habitat’s Urban Planning and Design Lab (Urban Lab), in a collaborative process with other units and branches within the UN-Habitat Planning Finance and Economy Section and the Urban Practices Branch and with AKAH’s Habitat Planning teams in Geneva and Tajikistan, aimed to provide planning direction to improve resilience and social stability for existing communities and accommodate the increasing populations in Khorog in a sustainable way through:

-1) Developing strategies, masterplans, interventions, and regulations.
+1) Developing strategies, masterplans, interventions, regulations, and capital investment planning.

 2) Knowledge creation, capacity building, and guidelines.